e-c-k-e-r/vall-e/README.md

 loras:
 - name : "arbitrary name" # whatever you want
   rank: 128 # dimensionality of the LoRA
-  alpha: 256 # scaling factor of the LoRA
+  alpha: 128 # scaling factor of the LoRA
   training: True
 ```

 And thats it.
 Training of the LoRA is done with the same command.
 Depending on the rank and alpha specified, the loss may be higher than it should, as the LoRA weights are initialized to appropriately random values.
+I found rank and alpha of 128 works fine.

 To export your LoRA weights, run `python3 -m vall_e.export --lora --yaml="./training/config.yaml"`.
+You *should* be able to have the LoRA weights loaded from a training checkpoint automagically for inferencing, but export them just to be safe.

 ### Plotting Metrics